 Anna Valencia is the Clerk of the City of Chicago.
 Since Anna was sworn in, in January, 2017 she has been dedicated to building a Clerk’s office that benefits all Chicagoans.

 Anna Valencia grew up in Granite City, IL a small town in Southern Illinois.
-Her father is a union painter and her mother is a teacher.
+Her father is a union painter and her mother worked for a non profit.
 Anna’s father’s family immigrated from Mexico.
 Anna learned the value of hard work and opportunity.
 Anna was the first person in her family to graduate from college.

 After college, Anna dedicated her career to public service and working with various elected officials to create change for Illinois and Chicago.
 Clerk Valencia uses her middle-class roots to guide her office and make city services more accessible to all Chicagoans.
 Anna implemented the City’s first Municipal ID program which is available to all Chicago residents, regardless of age, ethnicity or immigration-status.
 This government-issued ID combines access to government and city services into one card.

 As the second Latina to hold the office, Anna has been an outspoken advocate of women’s rights and encouraging Chicago Public Schools to participate in civic engagement.
 Anna lives in the Tri-Taylor neighborhood with her husband and dog.